oortelli/MedParser/docs/index.md

 If you use MedParser in your work, please cite the relevant publications listed in each paradigm page.
 Contributions and suggestions are welcome via GitHub Issues or Pull Requests.

----

-## Getting Started

-To begin, visit the single_reinforcer_sippermodel.md page or explore other paradigms above.